DominikRoy/PRM/README.md

-This is the source code used to verify some of the security properties of the PSM protocol.
+This is the source code used to verify some of the security properties of the PRM protocol.

 The folder contains the ProVerif code and the executable for ProVerif.